ncatlab/nlab-content/pages/8/5/1/8/18158/content.md

 In particular one finds that the [[irreducible closed subsets]] of the Zariski topology correspond to the [[prime ideals]] in the polynomial ring (prop. \ref{PrimeVanishingIdealOfIrreducibleZariskiClosed} and prop. \ref{PrimeIdealClosedsubspaceBijection} below), and that the [[closed points]] correspond to the [[maximal ideals]] among these (prop. \ref{MaximalIdealsAreClosedPoints}).

-This motivates the modern refinement of the concept of the Zariski topology, where one considers any [[commutative ring]] $R$ and equips its set of [[prime ideals]] with a topology, by direct analogy with the previously naive affine space $k^n$, which is recovered with $R$ a polynomial ring and restricting attention to the maximal ideals (example \ref{AffinSpaceA# AsPrimeSpectrum} below).
+This motivates the modern refinement of the concept of the Zariski topology, where one considers any [[commutative ring]] $R$ and equips its set of [[prime ideals]] with a topology, by direct analogy with the previously naive affine space $k^n$, which is recovered with $R$ a polynomial ring and restricting attention to the maximal ideals (example \ref{AffinSpaceAsPrimeSpectrum} below).

 These sets of prime ideals of a ring $R$ equipped with the Zariski topology are called the (topological spaces underlying) the _[[prime spectrum of a commutative ring]]_, denoted $Spec(R)$.